carynJohansen/Review_GeneExpressionLocalAdaptation/papers/summaries_notes.md

 * This is a really beautiful set up to study evolution in action, and parallel/convergent evolution to a shared environment.
 Will need to watch for future papers from this group.
 * I hope they do pathway analysis of adaptation.
 They implied they will.
+* They used whole-genome sequencing to identify mutations.

 ---